openkfw/TruBudget/docs/developer/developer-setup.md

 #### Storage-Service (Optional)

-The storage service is responsible for saving/accessing documents to Minio, an external storage server.
+The storage service is responsible for saving/accessing documents to Minio or Azure blob storage, both an external storage server.

 More details and how to enable the storage service with an external storage can be found in [README.md](https://github.com/openkfw/TruBudget/blob/main/storage-service/README.md) file.